If you find this page helpful, please click on the Google +1 button to recommend it to others.

 Diverticular Disease

-In some people, especially the elderly, the colon begins to have sac like protrusions called diverticula (singular diverticulum).
+In some people, especially the elderly, the colon begins to form sac like protrusions called diverticula (singular diverticulum).
 This condition is known as diverticular disease.
-It is generally caused due to constipation where there is increased pressure to pass stool that is too hard.
-The pressure causes weak parts of the colon to bulge and thus cause diverticula.
-This condition occurs in almost 15% of people; however, this rarely causes any symptoms or complications.
-In cases where the diverticula get infected, a condition called diverticulitis; it needs thorough treatment by a physician or healthcare provider.
-The abdominal pains caused by diverticulitis may become very severe and may require hospitalization.
-Rare cases may require surgery to rectify the situation.
+It is generally caused by constipation, and increased pressure on the colon while passing stool that is too hard.
+This pressure causes weak parts of the colonic wall to bulge and form diverticula.
+Diverticulosis is common in people over 40, men, and those who consume diets low in fruits and vegetables.
+In most cases, it rarely causes symptoms or complications.
+If the diverticula become infected, a condition called diverticulitis, treatment by a doctor is necessary.
+The abdominal pains of diverticulitis can be quite severe, and require hospitalization.
+In rare instances, surgery may be required to correct the problem.

 Heartburn

-Heartburn or GERD (gastroesophageal reflux disease) is a condition where the gastric juices and/or food and fluid from the stomach flow back into the esophagus.
-This can be caused either by overeating or eating certain foods like citrus or fatty and spicy foods, or even can be a result of some serious underlying medical conditions like hiatal hernia.
-Hiatal hernia is a condition where the stomach pushes up into the chest via some opening in the diaphragm.
-In most cases, heartburn is relieved by over-the-counter antacid and/or diet and lifestyle modifications as recommended by the physician.
-However, heartburn may mimic more serious underlying conditions like heart diseases.
-In such cases, the chest pains are accompanied by sweating, light-headedness and/or nausea and over-the-counter antacids do not seem to help.
-In such a condition, immediate medical care should be sought.
+Heartburn or GERD (gastroesophageal reflux disease) is a condition in which gastric juices, food, and/or fluid from the stomach flows back into the esophagus, causing pain.
+The etiology is often multifactorial.
+Common causes are overeating, or consuming fatty foods, caffeine, sulfates, or peppermint.
+Heartburn is a common complain during the second and third trimesters of pregnancy.
+It may also be a result of an underlying medical condition such as constipation or a hiatal hernia.
+The latter is where a portion of the stomach pushes up into the chest through an opening in the diaphragm.
+Most cases of heartburn are relieved by over-the-counter antacids or diet and lifestyle modifications as recommended by your doctor.
+However, heartburn may mimic more serious conditions like heart disease.
+If the chest pains are associated with sweating, light-headedness, and nausea, emergency services should be contacted.

 Gas in the Digestive Tract